Invo-Technologies/invo-unreal-sdk/README.md

 (Provide information about the project's license, if any)

+## Installation and Setup

+### Step 1: Installing the Plugin

+1. **Create a Plugins Folder:** Navigate to the root directory of your Unreal Engine project.
+Inside your game project directory, create a new folder and name it `Plugins` if it doesn’t already exist.

+2. **Add the Invo Plugin:** Drag and drop the `Invo` folder (containing the plugin files) into the `Plugins` folder.

 ## Setting Up Secret Key

 The Invo plugin requires a secret key to function properly.
 To set up the secret key: